 - Movie nights where everyone curls up together are a great memory creator!

 #7 Be a role model

+It’s so easy to get distracted with being on our own phones too!
 Set a good example by prioritising social and family time to play or talk with your children.
 As parents, try to limit your own use of screens and technology to lead by example.

 #8 Give your child (some) control

 Talk to children about the disadvantages of high levels of screen time in a way they can understand.
 And then praise them when they make good decisions about viewing time.
 As long as they stay within your family’s rules on screen time, allow them some choice as to what they watch or use on the tablet.
 When the time is nearly up, give a warning and you can even give the little ones a chance to press the ‘off’ button instead!

 #9 Let Kids be producers instead of consumers

 If your child is really into TV, movies or video games, encourage them to make their own!
 They could choreograph a dance, stage an epic drama or tell a fun story of their own.

 #10 Make sure the TV is not the focus of the room